sardistic/launchpad-visualizer/README.md

 ## Troubleshooting

 - **No Audio?**: The script tries to auto-detect your "Stereo Mix" or Loopback interface.
-If it fails, use the side button (89) labeled `[AU]` above to cycle through available audio inputs until you see activity.
+If it fails, use the side button (89) labeled `[AUDIO]` above to cycle through available audio inputs until you see activity.
 - **MIDI Error**: Ensure no other software (like Ableton Live) has exclusive control over the Launchpad.